privacyguides/privacyguides.org/docs/basics/hardware.md

 If you build your own PC, you may need to manually update your motherboard's firmware by downloading it from your OEM's website.

-### TPM/Hardware Security Chips
+### TPM/Secure Cryptoprocessor

-Most computers and phones come equipped with a TPM or security chip which safely stores your encryption keys and handles other security-related functions.
+Most computers and phones come equipped with a TPM (or a similar secure cryptoprocessor) which safely stores your encryption keys and handles other security-related functions.
 If you're currently using a machine that doesn't have one of these, you might benefit from purchasing a newer computer that has this feature.

 !!! note